AI Artifacts

 | Claude Code | CLI history and project JSONL transcripts under .claude. |

-| OpenAI Codex | history.jsonl, rollout JSONL sessions, archived sessions, and session indexes under .codex. |
+| OpenAI Codex | history.jsonl, current/archived rollout JSONL, session indexes, and versioned state*.sqlite thread/subagent/tool metadata. |

-| ChatGPT Desktop / Atlas | Local LevelDB and SQLite stores when conversation data exists locally. |
+| ChatGPT Desktop / Atlas | Local LevelDB and SQLite stores plus v2/v3 conversation-bundle metadata inventory. |

-| Gemini CLI | Project-scoped chat sessions, checkpoints, and legacy logs under .gemini. |
+| Gemini CLI | Current JSONL chats, nested subagent sessions, exact shell history/tool commands, and legacy session data under .gemini. |

-| Cursor | Agent transcripts and composer/workspace SQLite chat stores. |
+| Cursor | Agent transcripts, composer/workspace SQLite chat stores, and conversation-search.db indexed bodies. |

-| GitHub Copilot | VS Code-family chat sessions and empty-window chat sessions. |
+| GitHub Copilot | Copilot CLI sessions, exact command history, plans/checkpoints, safe session-store metadata, and VS Code-family chat sessions. |

 | Windsurf | VS Code-family workspace/global chat stores and Cascade inventory. |